-We discussed some of the pitfalls to avoid and pointers to strive for in creating and growing a content production agency.
-So, here were the takeaway points that we believe will allow every content agency to flourish, and get its story heard.
+As an agency with over five years of experience, we reflected on some of the pitfalls to avoid and pointers to strive for in creating and growing a content production agency.
+So, here are some of the takeaway points that we believe will allow every content agency to flourish, and get its story heard.

 It goes without saying that you are founding a content agency for a reason – you have a story to tell, or the tools to tell one – something special that sets you apart.
 The first thing you need to do when growing a content agency is to focus on these key business values that you bring to the table and consider how you plan to use them to make a name for yourself.
 What is your unique selling point?
 Can you meet the needs of a niche customer base with a particular point of view?